CHARLES KIEFEL AM

 Charles was Board Chairman for Military Superannuation & Benefits Board for 10 years.
 During this time, he established this pension fund’s office, staffing, systems, processes, policies, and engagements with the Defence Ministers and Chief of the Defence Force for all military members and veterans, growing Fund from <AU$400M to AU$2.6B.
 Additionally, he significantly increased the number of valuable member services.

 His community engagement involvement is extensive, including as a Founding Member, National Committee for The Menzies Foundation, which is a non-partisan memorial honoring Sir Robert G. Menzies, Australia’s longest serving Prime Minister.
 In July 2024, Charles was appointed a Member of the Alliance for Responsible Citizenship (ARC) Ambassador’s Circle.
 In November 2024, Charles accepted the role of Patron of the Gyuto Tantric Buddhist Monastery Library following a meeting with his Holiness the Dalai Lama and in recognition of his substantial financial support of the library in preserving priceless Tibetan texts and providing Tibetan Buddhist education.
+In 2025, Charles established the Charles Peter Hunt Kiefel AM scholarship endowment to The Scots College, Sydney (in modern Australian history and STEM).

-Since 2024, he is the Special Strategic Counsel to the Chair and EIG, which is based in Washington, D.C., U.S., and is one of the world’s largest institutional investors in global energy and infrastructure.
 Charles is also an Advisory Board Director for The Editor’s Circle of Econvue, LLC, based in Chicago, IL, U.S., which is a global consortium of economic and geopolitical experts from a wide range of specialties discussing trending issues.

 In 2019, Charles was honored to be awarded by the Commonwealth of Australia as a Member of the Order of Australia (AM) in recognition “for significant service to Australia – United States relations, and to philanthropy.”
 Previously, he was honored to be awarded by the Commonwealth of Australia the Order of Australia (OAM) “for service to the Superannuation and Funds Management Industries and as a supporter of charitable and educational institutions.”